Strong to severe thunderstorms tonight, severe thunderstorm watch in effect

 Monday looks nice right now with partly cloudy skies and a mild high of 78 degrees.

-Partly cloudy skies are forecast Monday night and Tuesday .
+Partly cloudy skies are forecast for Monday night and Tuesday.
 The low Monday night will be near 52 degrees with a high on Tuesday near 80.

 Stay Weather Aware tonight!